 5. Best for Family Plan: MetLife TakeAlong Dental

-If you need a good dental plan to cover your family, the MetLife TakeAlong Dental plan is a good option in California.
+If you need a dental policy to cover your family, the MetLife TakeAlong Dental plan is a good option in California.
 The basic coverage for a family of 4 is $93.83 per month, and the comprehensive coverage is $124.25.
 That’s nearly $50 less than the average cost for comprehensive coverage for a family of 4.

 MetLife is financially strong, and the plans include orthodontic coverage which is ideal if your family needs braces.
 If you need a basic individual plan for cleanings, fillings and other services, this company’s rates are among the most expensive.